Ron Rivera becomes head coach of Washington Redskins

-WASHINGTON — Ron Rivera has reached an agreement to become the new head coach of the Washington Redskins according to our partners at the Washington Post.
-This comes one day after the firing of former Washington Redskins President Bruce Allen.
+WASHINGTON — The Washington Redskins announced on Tuesday that Ron Rivera will be the team's new head coach.

+This announcement comes after the firing of former Washington Redskins President Bruce Allen.

+“After several meetings with Coach Rivera, it was clear he is the right person to bring winning football back to Washington D.C.,” said Dan Snyder, Washington Redskins Owner.
+“He is widely respected around the league as a man of great integrity and has proven to be one of the finest coaches in the country.”

 After a disappointing 47-16 loss to the Cowboys Sunday to end the season 3-13, the Redskins are shaking things up in the front office.
 Rivera's hiring and Allen's departure comes after a dismal season in which the Redskins won just three games.